smallFF/ABSS-FSINDy/README.md

 Copyright 2025, All Rights Reserved

 For Paper,
-- "Adaptive backward stepwise selection of fast sparse identification of nonlinear dynamics" ,
+- "Adaptive backward stepwise selection of fast sparse identification of nonlinear dynamics",

 by Feng JIANG, Lin DU, Qing XUE, Zichen DENG, and Celso GREBOGI